 - Do you have western beds?

 - Can I eat western food in Japan?

-- Electricity in Japan?
+- What voltage electricity is used in Japan?

 Snow Gears Rentals

 Don’t see a question that you need answering?
 Contact Us

 Four time winner of “Japan’s Best Ski Resort”, Niseko has built its reputation on developing into a world class resort with a unique blend of Japanese culture and international influence, Niseko offers an experience like no where in Japan or the world.
 Because of its northern location, the resort is internationally renowned for its consistently good falls of light powder snow and its long ski season which runs from late November until early May.

 When is the best time to come to Niseko?

 Anytime of the year is a great time to vacation to Niseko!

 If you are looking for fresh tracks and world-class powder, travel to Niseko and enjoy the powder snow from the middle of December through to the end of February.